 "Enhancing Capacity of the Coalition of African, Caribbean, and Black Nurses (CACBN) to Support Black Nurses in British Columbia to Achieve Greater Psychological Health in the Workplace".

 Tasha Clarke is a nurse and a candidate in Master of Arts in Health Leadership at Royal Roads University.
-As the Principal Investigator for this project, Tasha is looking for Black Nurses in BC for this important study.
+As the Principal Investigator for this project, Tasha is examining the experiences of Black Nurses in BC to better inform CACBN on what we can do to support them at work -- a very important study!

 This two minute promotional video is for Kyra Philbert's, vice-president of CACBN, MSN thesis work where she is exploring what makes Blackness so surprising in Canadian nursing.
 The video features Philbert in her drag-burlesque alter-ego Nurse Angélique, a homage to Marie-Joseph Angélique-- an enslaved Black woman killed in Old Montréal in 1734 for her "crime": trying to escape to freedom at the expense of white settler capital.